 Advertise Yourself Wherever Your Competitor Is

 Thanks to tools like Spyfu, WhatRunsWhere, and SimilarWeb, you can discover sites where your competitor is advertising.
 If you can afford it, you should also look to advertise on all of these same sites.
+This is one of the best ways to beat larger competitors.
 At the very least, you will have a good idea of what your competitors are up to, and you can start to run advertising that counters them or positions you like a stronger offering.

 Section 3: Siphon Your Competition’s Customers